ietf-wg-acme/acme/draft-ietf-acme-acme.md

   automatically downloads and installs it, potentially notifying the operator via email, SMS, etc.
-* The ACME client periodically contacts the CA to get updated certificates, stapled Online Certificate Status Protocol (OCSP) responses, or whatever else would be required to keep the web server functional and its credentials up to date.
+* The ACME client periodically contacts the CA to get updated certificates, stapled Online Certificate Status Protocol (OCSP) responses {{?RFC6960}}, or whatever else would be required to keep the web server functional and its credentials up to date.

 In this way, it would be nearly as easy to deploy with a CA-issued certificate as with a self-signed certificate.
 Furthermore, the maintenance of that